rformassspectrometry/RuSirius/paper.md

-R/Bioconductor.  *RuSirius* connects to SIRIUS through its REST API via the *RSirius* client library <!-- TODO: add RSirius reference -->, enabling users to control the full SIRIUS annotation pipeline from within R. By directly working on `Spectra` [@noauthor_open_2025] objects, the main data containers for MS data in RforMassSpectrometry, and supporting direct import of chromatographic peak data from *xcms* [@louail_xcms_2025], *RuSirius* bridges R with SIRIUS allowing researchers to build end-to-end metabolomics workflows entirely within R, from raw data preprocessing through compound identification. *RuSirius* represents, next to *SpectriPy* [@graeve_spectripy_2025], is another result from the efforts to improve integration and interoperability between software for MS data analysis.
+R/Bioconductor.  *RuSirius* connects to SIRIUS through its REST API via the *RSirius* client library <!-- TODO: add RSirius reference -->, enabling users to control the full SIRIUS annotation pipeline from within R. By directly working on common R MS objects with SIRIUS, the package allows users to build end-to-end metabolomics workflows entirely within R.

 # Statement of Need